-Applicable A resident individual, resident Hindu undivided family or a resident partnership firm to Note: The provision is not applicable in case of the following: Limited liability partnership firm A person carrying on profession as referred to u/s 44AA A person earning income in the nature of commission or brokerage; or A person carrying on any agency business A person carrying on the business of plying, hiring or leasing goods carriages referred to in sec.
-44AE Conditions a.
-Eligible Business: Assessee must be engaged in any business other than the business referred above b.
-Maximum Turnover : Total turnover or gross receipts in the previous year of eligible business should not exceed ₹ 2 crore. c.
-Restriction on claiming deductions: The assessee has not claimed any deduction u/s 10AA or 80HH to 80RRB in the relevant assessment year.

-Estimated income Where amount of turnover or gross receipts is received by an account payee cheque or account payee bank draft or use of ECS or through other prescribed electronic modes during the previous year or before the due date of filing return of income · · In any other case 8% of such turnover or receipts However, a taxpayer can voluntarily declare a higher income in n his return.
+Applicable A resident individual, resident Hindu undivided family or a resident partnership firm to Note: The provision is not applicable in case of the following: Limited liability partnership firm A person carrying on profession as referred to u/s 44AA A person earning income in the nature of commission or brok kerage; or A person carrying on any agency business A person carrying on the business of plying, hiring or leasing goods carriages referred to in set 44AE Conditions ons a.
+Eligible Business : Assessee must be engaged in any business other than the business referre above b.
+Maximum Turnover: Total turnover or gross receipts in the previous year of eligible business should not exceed ₹ 2 crore. c.
+Restriction on claiming deductions: The assessee has not claimed any deduction u/s 10AA 80HH to 80RRB in the relevant assessment year.
+Estimated income • Where amount of turnover or gross receipts is received by an account payee cheque or account payee bank draft or use of ECS or through other prescribed electronic modes during the previous year or before the due date of filing return of income 6% of such turnover or receipts In any other case 8% of such turnover or receipts However, a taxpayer can voluntarily declare a higher income in his return.

-- No Deduction in respect of expenses: The estimated income is comprehensive and no further deductions relating to expenses shall be allowed. - 2.
+- 1. No Deduction in respect of expenses: The estimated income is comprehensive and no further deductions relating to expenses shall be allowed. - 2.
 Depreciation: Depreciation is deemed to have been already allowed.
 The written down value of asset will be calculated, as if depreciation has been allowed. - 3.
 Deductions: The above estimated income is aggregated with other income of the assessee, from any other business or under any other heads of income.
 Further deduction under chapter VIA (other than those mentioned above) shall be available to the assessee as usual. - 4.
 Brought forward loss: Brought forward loss (if any) shall be subtracted from such estimated income as per provisions of this Act. - 5.
 Provision is not applicable [Sec.
 44AD(4)]: Where an eligible assessee: - a. declares profit for any previous year in accordance with the provisions of this section (i.e., specified percentage of the turnover); & - b. declares lower profit (i.e., less than specified percentage of the turnover) for any of the 5 assessment years relevant to the previous year succeeding aforesaid previous, then, he shall not be eligible to claim the benefit of the provisions of this section for 5 assessment years subsequent to the assessment year relevant to the previous year in which he has declared lower profit.

 E.g. an assessee claims to be taxed on presumptive basis u/s 44AD for A.Y.
-2020-21.
+2021-22.
 For A.Y.
-2021-22 and 2022-23, he offers income on the basis of presumptive taxation scheme.
+2022-23 and 2023-24, he offers income on the basis of presumptive taxation scheme.
 However, for A.Y.
-2023-24, he did not opt for presumptive taxation Scheme.
+2024-25, he did not opt for presumptive taxation Scheme.
 In this case, he will not be eligible to claim benefit of presumptive taxation scheme for next 5 A.Y.s, i.e. from A.Y.
-2024-25 to 2028-29.
+2025-26 to 2029-30.